Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 The second Step is to add you peronal Database connectionstrings
 ```
 For this you have to create a file named "database_connectionStrings.json" in  the root folder of your project.
 Now you can add somme connection strings to your databases like shown in the image below.
 ```
 ![](readme-images/databaseStrings.PNG)

-Just safe the file.
+Note: Just safe the file.
 The extension will automatically recognize it.

 Now you are ready to use vsql-developer